JaHerbas/dsc-postgrad-repo-org-exercises/README.md

   - Remove unnecessary files
   - Create a folder for images
   - Move image files to the new folder
-  - Rename indiviudal files to more descriptive names
+  - Rename individual files to have more descriptive names

 #### Fork and Clone
 To follow along with these steps and replicate locally, first fork [this repository](https://github.com/learn-co-curriculum/dsc-postgrad_Project-Repository) and clone to your local machine.